against the wickedness

 seeking the ruin of souls.

-The Archangel Michael or St. Michael, ranks among the seven archangels, and is one of the three angels mentioned by name in the Scriptures (the others being the archangels, Raphael and Gabriel).
+The Archangel Michael, or St. Michael, ranks among the seven archangels, and is one of the three angels mentioned by name in the Scriptures (the others being the archangels, Raphael and Gabriel).
 The Archangel Michael is mentioned four times by name - twice in the Hebrew Bible, and twice in the New Testament of the Christian Bible.

-The first biblical reference occurs in the Book of Daniel (Chapter X), where Michael comes to comfort Daniel after he has had a vision, and promises to be his helper in all things.
+The first biblical reference occurs in the Book of Daniel.
+In Chapter X Michael comes to comfort Daniel after he has had a vision, and promises to be his helper in all things.
 In Daniel XII, Michael is called "the great prince who standeth for the children of Thy people."
-In these references Michael is represented as Israel's great support during the seventy years of the Babylonian captivity.
-Daniel, wise and holy leader that he was, wanted his people to understand that God had not forgotten them, and that, even though enslaved, they had a royal champion.
+In these references Michael is shown to support Israel during the seventy years of the Babylonian captivity.
+Here, Daniel, strove to show his people that God had not forgotten them, and remind them that even in bondage they had a royal champion.

 Because of this victory, the Archangel Michael is revered in Catholic tradition and liturgy as the protector of the Church, as once he was regarded as the protector of the Israelites.
 In the Eastern Church, as well as among many theologians in the West, Michael is placed over all the angels, as prince of the Seraphim.
 He is the special patron of the sick, police officers, mariners, and grocers; in Asia Minor many curative springs were dedicated to him.